-Sometimes, medications can be used to try to convert a man’s backward (retrograde) ejaculation, to forwards.
+Sometimes, medications can be used to try to convert a man’s retrograde (backward) ejaculation, to forwards.

-More than 50% of men who have a male factor will have a treatable cause of male factor infertility.
+More than 50% of men who have a male factor infertility will have a treatable cause14.
 These factors include varicoceles (dilated veins in the scrotum), infections, hormonal abnormalities, abnormalities in the seminal fluid, ductal blockages, and difficulties with erections and ejaculation.
 When these conditions are treated, either through medication (hormones or antibiotics) or surgery (varicocelectomy, vasal reconstruction, repair of a blocked ejaculatory duct), a man will often see a significant improvement in his semen analysis.

-Those men with poor semen analyses whose conditions are not treatable may still have the option of using advanced reproductive techniques to achieve a pregnancy.
+Those men with poor semen analyses whose conditions are not treatable may still have the option of using advanced reproductive techniques to achieve a pregnancy, including our Extended Sperm Search & Microfeeze procedure.
 Even those men with no sperm in the ejaculate may be able to have some living sperm procured from them through other methods and achieve a pregnancy using advanced reproductive techniques.
 Those few men who produce absolutely no sperm at all will have this information in order that they can explore other options.

-This may sound like a foolish question, however it is clearly important that you produce and transport (if necessary) your specimen in the right way, that allows the results to be standardized.
+This may sound like a foolish question, however, it is clearly important that you produce and transport (if necessary) your specimen in the way, that allows the results to be standardized.

-The standard period of abstinence is 48-96 hours.
+The standard period of abstinence is 48 hours.
 Your semen analysis is being compared to other men with the same time between ejaculations.
-It does not matter how you achieved your previous ejaculation (through masturbation, intercourse, or other sexual activity.)
+It does not matter how you achieved your previous ejaculation (through masturbation, intercourse, or other sexual activity).

-It is thus important that you abstain properly, which again is 48-96 hours.
+So, it is important that you abstain properly, which again is 48 hours.